-In collaboration with Jakub Bojczuk
+Project developed in collaboration with Jakub Bojczuk,

 Mapping Domeyko is an attempt to reconstruct the adventures and endeavours of Ignacy Domeyko.
 Based on his diaries Moje podróże (Pamiętnik wygnańca) (My Travels: Memoirs of an Exile), Jakub and I travelled to Argentina, Belarus, Chile, France, Lithuania and Poland following the steps of Domeyko.
 During these trips, we collected archival materials and produced new artworks, including, drawings, maps, moving images, photographs, performances, objects, and writings that were exhibited as a site-specific installation at Laznia Centre for Contemporary Art, 5 December 2017 – 28 January 2018.